wolfi211/Zootopia/NOTES.md

 - filters
 - 6-7 types of animals
   - with common and unique properties
+- feeding -> date @Converter

 ### Ideas:
 - Creational Patterns
+  - Builder or Factory
-  - Builder?
+    - for animal creation
 - Structural Patterns
   - Composites
-    - too complex
-    - We don't need nested enclosures
+    - for enclosures (enclosures inside exhibits inside parts of the zoo)
 - Behavioral Patterns
   - Iterator?